PopovMP/micro-logger/README.md

 # A simple Logger helper for nodejs

 **micro-logger** is a very simple, zero dependencies library for logging.
+It logs to a single predefined file.
+When an option `{tee: true}` is given, **micro-logger** shows colored messages in the console.

 Homepage: https://github.com/popovmp/micro-logger